Institution des Invalides de la Legion Etrangere: History of the domain

 This vast domain is first a Gallo-Roman villa, as attested by the aqueduct which supplies water from the mountain of Sainte-Victoire, whose natural mainstream is still visible.

 It is also a bastide of the 10th and 12th century whose entourage still serve the castle, which was reconstructed in the 19th century.

 As soon as they returned, the legionnaires started the general works around the domain to restore, build and plant the natural surrounding.
-Installations had to be amended in order to create a vast center of adaptation revolving around military fraternity.
+Installations had to be amended in order to create a vast centre of adaptation revolving around military fraternity.
 All legionnaires present at the time, even those that came back wounded from far distant campaigns, activated themselves to put this domain together.
 These heroes, "in a forced resting phase", built their domain and the functionality of the current detachment.
 The legion at this time époque and according to Chef de bataillon (Commandant -Major) Le Roch, the first Director of the I.I.L.E: "It is first about combat, then work, and at the end, it's about fraternity and camaraderie".

-The domain houses a dozen hectares of Vineyard which has produced award winning wines, less than a thousand feet of olive trees, and wheat fields.
+The domain houses a dozen hectares of Vineyard which has produced award-winning wines, less than a thousand feet of olive trees, and wheat fields.
 The domain houses also numerous animals and natural colorful elements.
 In this domain, the shepherd can be Russian, the cordonnier can be German, the mason can be Spanish and his best friend can be Swiss.

-There are series of programs which include reaping, outdoor activities, and design workshops.
-Other programs include rehabilitation and reeducation programs which assist for preparing the return to a normal life.
+There are a series of programmes which include reaping, outdoor activities, and design workshops.
+Other programs include rehabilitation and reeducation programmes which assist for preparing the return to a normal life.
 Due to the generosity of the friends of the Foreign Legion and all Legion officers, sous-officiers, and legionnaires, a vast hemicycle structure was built, capable of housing all the needing veterans of the French Foreign Legion.

-Built since 1953 and inaugurated on May 15, 1955, by général Kœnig, this center followed the Moral Service of the Legion (Service Moral de la Légion) which was attached in a part at the corps of the garrisons, in charge of welcoming conversions of the legionnaires that were wounded or sick and also is in charge of reforming soldiers to be able to adapt to normal life and surroundings.
+Built since 1953 and inaugurated on May 15, 1955, by général Kœnig, this centre followed the Moral Service of the Legion (Service Moral de la Légion) which was attached in a part at the corps of the garrisons, in charge of welcoming conversions of the legionnaires that were wounded or sick and also is in charge of reforming soldiers to be able to adapt to normal life and surroundings.

-This center, equally designated as Domain Captain Danjou (the officer who commanded a legion detachment which illustrated capability at Camarón) is financed by the different legion units.
+This centre, equally designated as Domain Captain Danjou (the officer who commanded a legion detachment which illustrated capability at Camarón) is financed by the different legion units.

-The domain, also houses as well the Legionnaire Uniform Museum.
+The domain also houses as well the Legionnaire Uniform Museum.